alexkalderimis/tech-posts/posts/2021-04-24-continuous-deployment-on-gitlab.markdown

 `.gitlab-ci.yml` file.
 This is a very powerful format, and we can define arbitrary jobs that we can arrange in any topology that makes sense for us.

+The only tricky bit about this set-up is that we have two different languages, with different build chains, caching needs, the lot.
+The only thing that connects them is the `_site` directory, produced by the `build` stage.
+We will model that as an artifact.

 ### Setup

 We need two stages: